mingxwa/my-stl/README.md

 `./src` is the source root.

-`./src/main` contains the implementations the proposals, which are grouped by
+`./src/main` contains the implementation of the proposals, which are grouped
-             the related paper numbers.
+             by the related paper numbers.

 `./src/test` contains the test cases that could run with the proposals.
 Each
              `.cc` file is a standalone compile unit that could run